cooervo/JSP-Servlets-SQL-ConnectionPool/README.md

 # Email List web app implementing Java EE

+### Connection Pool
+Openning a connection to a DB is time consuming as a result it is common programming practice to create a collection of connection objects and store them in anoter object that's known as DBCP.
+Then the  Connection object in the pool are shared by all the users of a web app.

 ### What this web app does
 The first page of this app is a JSP page that gets data from the user and sends it to the  server as an HTTP request.